 Spending a lot of time on the internet will show you that there are many fraudulent attempts you could be vulnerable to online.
 Even if you haven’t been targeted before, you’ve probably heard of someone who has had the unfortunate luck of falling victim to scammers or hackers on the internet and had their personal information and credentials stolen either for ransom or for personal gain.
-Internet frauds have become increasingly common these days.
+Internet frauds have become increasingly common these days, so it’s crucial to know how to recognize and avoid scams.
 To arm yourself against them, you’ll need to put a solid legal defense to block these malicious parties and have security measures in place to protect your interests.
 The following guide will help you do so.

 Read about Cybercrime Laws